LeonVilovic/fitness_app/README.md

 # fitness_app
-a student project app for managing fitness plans
+A client server distributed application with mySQL database used for managing fitness plans